Cover photo for James Bolling Sullivan III's Obituary

 Changing focus to his home state, Bo became a founding member of the North Carolina Biodiversity Project, a leading expert in moth taxonomy, and a major contributor to the website Moths of North Carolina, which documents the population, habitat, and history of every species found across the state.
 Author of approximately 175 scientific papers and journal articles, Bo’s extensive regional research and field work culminated in co-authoring the 2012 publication Owlet Caterpillars of Eastern North Carolina.

 Bo was widely respected as a research associate and contributing collector for many prominent institutions including the American Museum of Natural History, the Carnegie Museum of Natural History, NC State University, Arizona State University, the University of Florida, and the Costa Rican Institute of Biodiversity.
-His remaining collection of specimens, numbering in the millions, will become part of the Smithsonian Institution’s National Museum of Natural History in Washington, DC.
+His remaining collection of over one hundred thousand specimens will become part of the Smithsonian Institution’s National Museum of Natural History in Washington, DC.

 While butterflies and moths were Bo’s abiding lifelong interest, his career took a surprise left turn in 1975 when he bought Gaskill’s – Beaufort’s old-fashioned feed, seed, and hardware store.
 From the corner of Live Oak and Mulberry Streets, the man who worked with creatures that fly became the man who worked with creatures that walk.
 His studies over the next 25 years shifted to hay and hog feed, vegetables and fertilizers, selling and repairing lawn mowers and chainsaws, stocking hand tools and toilet plungers, mixing paint, and supplying Easter biddies and Christmas trees for the many eastern Carteret County families he cared about deeply.